pi-top/pi-top-Offline-Updates/README.rst

 The setup script updates the system using a local apt repository with the files in the USB drive, and the uses a JSON file to set the locales, language, keyboard layout and wi-fi network.

+Each step of the setup process is optional and can be disabled by setting the corresponding key to `false` in the JSON file located in `/var/lib/pi-top-usb-setup/state.cfg`.

 -------------------------------------------
 File structure for pi-top-usb-setup.tar.gz